 - Earning user-generated content to promote your brand

-Having worked with thousands of influencers, we know what it takes to run a seeding campaign.
+Having worked with thousands of influencers, we know what it takes to run a successful campaign.
 That’s why we put together this list of tips and strategies to help you build yours out!

 How to Step Up Your Influencer Seeding Strategy

-Keep in mind that seeding is effective for brands of all shapes and sizes.
+Keep in mind that seeding is fair game for brands of all shapes and sizes.